andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 But I digress....

-I met Louise outside on the patio overlooking the Akerselva with a line that's so stupid it just might work,
+As I'm wandering around the patio overlooking the Akerselva I meet a young lady named Martine with a Cassanovian communiqu&eacute; so stupid that it just might work,

 "Hey I'm American, what's your name?"

-Well, to be accurate, this Cassanovian communiqu&eacute; was delivered to Louise's friend Martine.

-So while I'm chatting with Martine, Louise sidles up to let me know I'm barking up the wrong tree.
+About a minute into my international symposium with Martine, Louise sidles up to me,

-"Just to let you know, that's Martine's girlfriend right over there"
+"Hey, you're shouting at the wrong bush"

+"Uhhh, what?"

+"What's the saying?
+You're shouting at the tree?"

+"Oh, barking up the wrong tree?"

-I glance across the bar to a stunning Norwegian beauty in an elaborate form-fitting bunad.
+"Yes!
+That's it!
+You're barking up the wrong tree."
+Louise points to a stunning Norwegian beauty in an elaborate form-fitting bunad across the patio, "that's Martine's girlfriend right over there"

 Yeah I can't blame Martine there, a significant upgrade from the mountain troll in front of you.

-Typically in a conversation the other party replies to the first but I just sat and stared mouth agape.
-Louise breaks the silence,
+Typically in a conversation the other party replies to the first but I just sit and stare at Martine's girlfriend, mouth agape.

+Louise finally breaks the silence,

 "Hey, let's go sing!"

 So we sang.